MelaninedUnicorn/MyDataGrid/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ROADMAP -->

-## Roadmap

-- [x] the data grid component handles 100,000 of rows
-- [x] Light backend that serves the inventory (implemented with express)
-- [x] The data grid component accepts an array of objects and displays them in a sortable table.
-- [x] The data grid component can be used dynamically or statically.
-- [x] If no header prop is passed on,the object keys of the first entry are used as column headers.
-- [x] A row can be deleted (on the local state if no delete entry function is not passed as a prop)
-- [x] Columns adapt to the size of the content (the first column is fixed for better readability)

 See the [open issues](https://github.com/MelaninedUnicorn/MyDataGrid/issues) for a full list of proposed features (and known issues).